Michael Rosen speaks to BookTrust about his experience of COVID-19 and how a new friend...

-Lauren Child, current Waterstones Children's Laureate: 'I believe that books, illustration and stories can profoundly change a child’s life.'
+Lauren Child, Waterstones Children's Laureate 2017-19: 'I believe that books, illustration and stories can profoundly change a child’s life.'

 To celebrate the 20th anniversary of the Waterstones Children’s Laureate, the incredible authors and illustrators who held the title have made a magical anthology to help children’s imaginations soar.

-Would you like to see Lauren Child and the former Waterstones Children's Laureates?
-If so, why not head along to one of a number of events this year.
+Would you like to see Cressida Cowell and former Waterstones Children's Laureates?
+Why not head along to one of a number of events this year!

 Help celebrate and spread the word